leandrolecca/EyeTrack/README.md

 blink.window <- 100
 ```

 The for loop passes through each participant along the *etr.db*.
 This loop can be more complex, such as including different VFAC levels, runs or conditions, but ensure that a subset of trials is sent to the **run.participant()** function and the iterative information is stored in the *result.db* variable.
 Upon completion, the results should be visually examined to roughly assess the quality of the analysis (see [EyeTrack Visualizer](#eyetrack-visualizer)).
+Here is the dataset to run the code sample below.

 ``` r
 SUBJ <- c("subS01","subS02")